yodeng/srautils/README.md

 The `fetch` command is used for download SRA file by only giving an accession SRA id, it's a rapid and interruptable download accelerator.

-All original SRA files are obtained directly from AWS Cloud with `UNSIGNED` assess.
-This tools split the whole download into many pieces and record the progress for each chunk in a `*.ht` binary file, this can significantly speed up the download.
+All original SRA files are obtained directly from AWS Cloud with `UNSIGNED` access.
+This tools split the whole download into many pieces and record the progress of each chunk in a `*.ht` binary file, this can significantly speed up the download.
 Auto resume can be running by loading the progress file if any interruption.
 Command help as follows:

 ```
 $ srautils fetch -h